itstrueitstrueitsrealitsreal/RaveNUS/README.md

 # RaveNUS
-A web application designed for students from the National University of Singapore (NUS) to provide meal recommendations on campus based on the user's timetable, which will be synced with [NUSMods] (https://github.com/nusmodifications/nusmods), real-time data, and dietary preferences.
+A web application designed for students from the National University of Singapore (NUS) to provide meal recommendations on campus based on the user's timetable, which will be synced with [NUSMods](https://github.com/nusmodifications/nusmods), real-time data, and dietary preferences.
 It also indexes user reviews and uses them for further recommendations.

 ## Poster & Video
 - [Poster](https://drive.google.com/file/d/1iyXjW-vgu9QGRsBrjlbMNfMrBichI53U/view?usp=share_link)